usnistgov/fireflow/STANDARD.md

 ### Temporal Measurements

 `fireflow` makes a clear distinction between "temporal" and "optical" measurements.
-"Temporal" measurements describe the channel often labelled "Time".
-"Optical" measurements describe everything else, which usually includes actual optical measurements with lasers, filters, and detectors but could include other things which as of FCS 3.2 are not well-described.
+"Temporal" measurements describe the channel often labeled "Time".
+"Optical" describe everything else and includes actual optical measurements with lasers, filters, and detectors but could include other types which as of FCS 3.2 are not well-described.

-As of FCS 3.2, the only restrictions applied to temporal measurements are:
+As of FCS 3.2, the restrictions applied to temporal measurements are:

 1. shall only have linear scaling (§3.3.43)
 2. shall not have *$PnG* set (§3.3.46)